decisionpatterns/cache/DESIGN.md

  - Create **infrastructure** for update/sync of data
  - Create **infrastructure** for supporting models esp. offline features.

+The goal is to have the developer or program work with names and not worry about paths, extension, i/o, etc.

 ## `write`/`read` vs. `save`/`load` vs. `cache`/`uncache`

 This package delineates the difference between `write`/`read`` and